null

 Middle Provo:

-As of today (November 4th), the Middle Provo is flowing at 148 CFS out of Jordanelle.
+As of today (December 1st), the Middle Provo is flowing at 152 CFS out of Jordanelle.
 This is the Winter flow for the Middle Provo, which means fish will start to pod up in deeper water to shelter in until the Spring, so focusing on the deeper runs, pools, and pocket water is where I'd be fishing.
-I'd recommend you look out for Midges (#20-#26), and Blue Wing Olive mayflies (#20-#24) in the late morning through the afternoon.
-The river remains busy, especially on these warmer than normal Fall days, but getting up to the river a little earlier in the morning or in to the evening, and taking a walk can help you find some solitude.
-Swinging soft hackles prior to and after the hatch be worth trying if nothing else is going on-especially during the low-light periods of the day.
+I'd recommend you look out for Midges (#20-#26), and left over Blue Wing Olive mayflies (#20-#24) in the late morning through the afternoon.
+The river remains busy on these warmer than normal days, but getting up to the river a little earlier than the hatch, sticking around until the evening, and/or taking a walk can help you find some solitude.
+Swinging soft hackles prior to and after the hatch be worth trying if nothing else is going on.

 Lower Provo:

-The Lower's flow is currently flowing at 160 CFS out of Deer Creek.
-The weeds from the summer are still around, which means nymphing and streamer fishing at these flows will mean picking off weeds every other cast if you're fishing with too much weight.
-With these current conditions, the fish will begin to seek out deeper channels and holes to winter over in, and other super fishy structure such as drop-offs, pools, rocks, and foam / bubble lines are always good places to fish.
-Be on the lookout for fish up and eating Midge adults, pupa, and larva (#20-#26), Blue Wing Olive mayfly dries and nymphs (#20-#24), sow bugs, and attractor nymphs.
+The Lower's flow is currently flowing at 147 CFS out of Deer Creek.
+With these current conditions, the fish will begin to seek out deeper channels and holes to winter over in, and other super fishy structure such as drop-offs, pools, around and behind rocks, and foam / bubble lines are always good places to fish.
+Be on the lookout for fish up and eating Midge adults, pupa, and larva (#20-#26), left over Blue Wing Olive mayfly dries and nymphs (#20-#24), sow bugs, and attractor nymphs.
 If you don't want to look at a bobber, swinging soft hackles or fishing streamers can move fish too.

-The Weber River between Rockport and Echo reservoirs is now flowing at 26.6 CFS at Wanship, and 26.7 CFS at Coalville.
+The Weber River between Rockport and Echo reservoirs is now flowing at 25 CFS at Wanship, and 35 CFS at Coalville.
 We're not fising the river at these flows, and for those anglers that are continuing to fish it, we'd recommend moving on after cacthing a couple of fish in a hole, in order to help ease the fishing pressure, and help keep the fishery healthy for the remainder of the low water season.
 Flows out of Echo Reservoir to Henefer are now currently at 2 CFS, which is NOT a fishable flow.
 Hence, we aren't fishing it.
-Heading down towards Morgan and Ogden the flows are low for this time of year at Morgan (69 CFS @ Morgan), and below normal at Gateway/Uinta (65 CFS @ Gateway).
-The lower stretches of the Weber are very rocky, and can be tricky to wade.
-Flies to use for the Lower Weber will be identical to what we are fishing on the Middle and Lower Provo.
+Flies to use for the Weber will be identical to what we are fishing on the Middle and Lower Provo.

-The Green's flows are settled back to 820 CFS for the forseeable future, likely for the Winter.
-Midges (#20-#26) and Blue Winged Olive mayflies (#20-#24) are present in the mid-morning-afternoon, and as long as things stay warm, you could still potentially move a fish on ant and or cricket pattern during the warmest parts of the day.
-If you get desperate or for some reason hate watching trout sip down a bug off of the surface, dropping a Frenchie (#16-#20), Zebra Midge (#16-#20), Perdigon (#14-#20), or small mayfly or attractor nymph off the back of your dry fly will pick up fish as well.
+The Green's flows are settled back to 854 CFS for the forseeable future, and likely for the Winter.
+Midges (#20-#26) and possibly some super random and sporadic Blue Winged Olive mayflies (#20-#24) are present in the mid-morning-afternoon.
+This is the time of year where taking a walk and looking for feeding fish to fish to is much more productive than "blind" fishing (i.e. fishing structure and water without seeing any fish).
+If you get desperate or for some reason hate watching trout sip down a bug off of the surface, dropping a Frenchie (#16-#20), Zebra Midge (#16-#20), Perdigon (#14-#20), or small mayfly or attractor nymph off the back of a #12-#16 Parachute Adams, Purple Rooster, or Orange Asher dry fly will pick up fish as well.
 With the change of the seasons, there are more storm systems coming through, I wouldn't hesitate to try a streamer in the early mornings, evenings, and when there are clouds and/or rain around.
-Swinging a mouse during the low-light hours would also be another fun thing to try.

 If you're headed over there, make sure to stop in and see the crew at WRF Guides (435-790-6465) for all of your shuttles, last minute flies and tackle, and most up to date reports!